Konza Prairie Biological Station: Conservation

 The site is operated as a field research station by the Kansas State University's Division of Biology.
 It is one of 26 sites within the Long Term Ecological Research Network.
 The site was established to provide a natural laboratory for the study of ecological patterns and processes in native tallgrass prairie ecosystems.
 Key natural processes that regulate and sustain the tallgrass prairie are periodic fire, ungulate grazing, and a variable continental climate.
 Thus, these processes are the focus of much of the long-term research.
 Other research by the Kansas State University includes physiological ecology, population and community ecology of plants, insects, birds and mammals, aquatic ecology, ecosystem and landscape ecology, and grasslands restoration ecology.
+In 2010, 2.8 miles of stream channels were cleared of woody plant encroachment.
 Research has shown that reintroducing bison has long-term benefits as their presence makes the land more biodiverse and resilient to drought.

 The biological station provides educational opportunities for students from elementary school to post-graduate level.

 Members of the public are allowed onto portions of the Konza Prairie through three loop hiking trails (approximately 2.6, 4.5, and 6 miles).

 The Konza prairie was designated a UNESCO biosphere reserve in 1978.
 It was one of 17 reserves in the United States withdrawn from the programme in June 2017 by request of the U.S. government.